 Similar to other consolidation loans, these tax debt finance facilities allow you to pay off your ATO debt either by keeping your existing home loan or by refinancing your home loan.
 To do this, you will need to have some amount of equity in your home loan.
 Also, we have lenders who allow some late payments and arrears with your existing home loan payments.

 Business owners often use tax debt finance to pay unexpected tax debts to avoid a forced liquidation or ato bankruptcy.
-So if you think you will struggle with upcoming tax debts, save the stress, save money, and contact us for advice today on 1300 796 850.
+So if you think you will struggle with upcoming tax debts, seek professional advice at Loan Saver Network and contact us today on 1300 796 850.